Brand development that increases sales velocity, guaranteed.

 The margin for repositioning an established brand identity is too thin.
-Being wrong about brand repositioning isn’t just a misstep—it’s a million-dollar mistake.
+Being wrong about brand repositioning isn’t just a misstep; it’s a million-dollar mistake.
 Brand repositioning failures have derailed promising products, shattered consumer trust, and left companies scrambling to repair their brand identity.
-Even a well-funded brand strategy can fall flat if it ignores the subtleties of brand positioning or fumbles in executing a rebranding effort.
+Even a well-funded brand strategy can fall flat if it overlooks the nuances of brand positioning or struggles to execute a rebranding effort effectively.

 Common reasons for brand repositioning failures.